-The wiring harness included with this kit has been specially built for your unique application.
-This harness only includes the connectors and leads that are required to run your particular engine based upon the order specifications.
-Therefore, if there are leftover parts this indicates that an error has been made during assembly and installation of the system.
+The wiring harness included with this kit has been specially built for your specific application.
+This harness only includes the connectors and leads that are required to run your particular engine based upon what you have ordered.
+Therefore if something is left over, the system may not have been put together correctly.
 Each connector will be marked with a label to the correct sensor that it is to be connected too.
-In the following section we will describe each sensor and the connector that attaches to it.
-The wiring harness is fabricated to allow the proper sensor to be hooked up to the respective connector.
+We will also describe in the text to follow, each sensor and the connector that attaches to it.
+The wiring harness is fabricated to only allow the proper sensor to be hooked up to the proper connector.
 The "keying" of the connector will not allow for an improper connection.